ZhipingYang/Einstein/README.md

 ### 2. EasyPredicate
 > **Note:** <br>
 > EasyPredicate's RawValue is `PredicateRawValue` (a another enum to manage logic and convert NSPredicate). <br>
-> Although `NSPredicate` is powerfull but the developer interface is not good enough, We can try to convert the hard code style into the object-oriented style, there's the often used cases I'd listed below.
+> there's the often used cases I'd listed below.

 ```swift
 public enum EasyPredicate: RawRepresentable {